JamieDavis2016/My-100-Days-Of-Code/log.md

 # This is my log of the next 100 days of code to help me become better at mainly web development
 # I should also consult to my calendar to ensure that I have subjects setup for what I want to learn and plan ahead.

+### Day 21: 21 January, 2019

+**Today's progress**: Time spent: 40mins

+Bit shorter today because of travel and other pains as well as going to the gym Found more syntax with ES6 that I didn't know existed such as string literal templates and these things are amazing in how they work.
+Also got more practice with how destructuring objects inside of a funciton works and how you can remove using an inline function from it to map the object to another object (with chosen parameters) really cool stuff at just the beginning!
+ES6 is pretty cool! :D

+**Link To work:** [FreeCodeCamp] (https://www.freecodecamp.org)

+##Tweet Message:
+Day22: Time Spent:40mins Thoughts: Again found new syntaxes and how to use them in ES6 and found the string literal templates absolutely amazing, when I refactor code now I will look to use these where strings are used! :D #100daysofcode #FreeCodeCamp

 ### Day 20: 20 January, 2019